David Beckham: Early life, family and education

 David Robert Joseph Beckham was born on 2 May 1975 at Whipps Cross University Hospital in Leytonstone, London, England.
 He is the son of Sandra Georgina, a hairdresser, and David Edward Alan "Ted" Beckham, a kitchen fitter; the couple married in 1969 in the London Borough of Hackney.
 They divorced in 2002 after 33 years of marriage.
 He was given the middle name Robert in honour of Bobby Charlton, his father's favourite footballer.
 He has an older sister, Lynne Georgina, and a younger sister, Joanne Louise.

-Beckham's maternal grandfather's maternal grandmother, Elizabeth Lazarus Llewellyn, was Jewish.
+Beckham's maternal grandfather was Jewish.
 Beckham has referred to himself as "half Jewish" and wrote in his autobiography, "I've probably had more contact with Judaism than with any other religion".
 In his book Both Feet on the Ground, Beckham states that growing up he attended church every week with his parents, because that was the only way he could play football for their team.

-His parents were fanatical Manchester United supporters who frequently travelled 200 mi to Old Trafford from London to attend the team's home matches.
+His parents were fanatical Manchester United supporters who frequently travelled 200 mile to Old Trafford from London to attend the team's home matches.
 David inherited his parents' love of Manchester United, and his main sporting passion was football.
 In a 2007 interview, Beckham said, "At school whenever the teachers asked, 'What do you want to do when you're older?'
 I'd say, 'I want to be a footballer.'
 And they'd say, 'No, what do you really want to do, for a job?'
 But that was the only thing I ever wanted to do."
 Beckham was a late developer and not selected to represent the England Schoolboys' team primarily on account of his small size.
 He attended one of Bobby Charlton's Soccer Schools in Manchester and won the chance to take part in a training session with Barcelona, as part of a talent competition.

-He played for a local youth team called Ridgeway Rovers, which was coached by his father, Stuart Underwood, and Steve Kirby.
+He played for a local youth team called Ridgeway Rovers, which was coached by his father, along with Stuart Underwood and Steve Kirby.
 Beckham was a Manchester United mascot for a match against West Ham United in 1986.
 Young Beckham had trials with his local club Leyton Orient and with Norwich City, and attended Tottenham Hotspur's school of excellence, though he never represented the club in a match.
 During a two-year period in which Beckham played for Brimsdown Rovers' youth team, he was named Under-15 Player of the Year in 1990.
 Beckham attended Chingford County High School in Nevin Drive, Chingford.
 He also attended Bradenton Preparatory Academy, but signed schoolboy forms at Manchester United on his 14th birthday, and subsequently signed a Youth Training Scheme contract on 8 July 1991.